brianvanburken/brianvanburken.github.io/_posts/2025-02-07-caching-elm-dependencies-on-github-actions.md

 This ensures that dependencies are only redownloaded when `elm.json` changes, as its content is used as the cache key.
 We set an `id` so that we can reference it to check for cache hits.

-### 3. Install Dependencies Using the Temporary File Trick
+### 3. Install dependencies using the temporary file trick

 To ensure all dependencies are installed before the main build step, use the following command to create a temporary file and compile it, forcing dependency installation.
 This should be included in the `steps:` section of your workflow file: